bswck/bswck/README.md

 * [_proxyvars_](https://github.com/bswck/proxyvars), a small library for creating proxy objects that use custom callbacks to determine their state.
 Inspired by [_werkzeug_](https://github.com/pallets/werkzeug) that powers [_flask_](https://github.com/pallets/flask). 🚀
 * [_runtime_generics_](https://github.com/bswck/runtime_generics), a light-weight module that allows to reuse explicitly specified type arguments passed to generic classes.

-If you want to work with me, [message me at bartoszpiotrslawecki@gmail.com](mailto:bartoszpiotrslawecki@gmail.com).
+If you would like to work with me, [message me at bartoszpiotrslawecki@gmail.com](mailto:bartoszpiotrslawecki@gmail.com).